-Nigel Farage: NatWest boss admits 'serious' error in bank closure row
+Nigel Farage: NatWest boss admits 'serious error' in bank closure row

 Mr Farage later secured a Coutts report which indicated his political views were considered.

-Dame Alison said in conversations with BBC business editor Simon Jack "believing it was public knowledge" she had confirmed that Mr Farage was a Coutts customer and he been offered a NatWest bank account.
+Dame Alison said in conversations with BBC business editor Simon Jack "believing it was public knowledge" she had confirmed that Mr Farage was a Coutts customer and he had been offered a NatWest bank account.

 The NatWest boss said she did not reveal any personal financial information about Mr Farage.